cloudnative-pg/cloudnative-pg/CONTRIBUTING.md

 When raising issues, please specify the following:

-- Setup details need to be filled as specified in the issue template clearly for the reviewer to check
+- Setup details as specified in the issue template
 - A scenario where the issue occurred (with details on how to reproduce it)
 - Errors and log messages that are displayed by the involved software
-- Any other details that might be useful
+- Any other detail that might be useful

 ## Meetings